Understanding Bedsores & Nursing Home Abuse

 When you talk about nursing home abuse, a topic that comes up fairly often is bedsores.
 Bedsores or pressure sores happen when elderly individuals are neglected and not given the opportunity to care for themselves correctly.
-They occur specifically more often in cases where bedridden individuals are not properly turned to prevent long-term contact injuries.
+They occur specifically more often in cases where bedridden individuals are not properly turned over in their beds to prevent long-term contact injuries.

 Although bedsores can be caused by friction or by a process called shearing, the vast majority of bedsores happen when an individual stays in contact with a surface for an excessive period of time.
 Hospital patients and nursing home residents are at highest risk for these bedsores to develop.

 Bedsores get worse if left untreated.
 They can be evaluated in the following stages: